‘We have a duty’: US doctor says ceasefire an ‘ethical imperative’ in Gaza

 Of all the doctors and medical personnel killed in Gaza this year, Dr Osaid Alser estimates he knew half personally.

 Alser, a researcher and resident at the Texas Tech University Health Sciences Center in the United States, grew up in Gaza City, Palestine’s largest city.
-He started his medical career there, starting as a student and eventually becoming a teacher himself.
+He began his medical career there, starting as a student and eventually becoming a teacher himself.

 Keep readinglist of 3 items